 The preparation for applying to college successfully does not happen overnight.
 In fact, it is the culmination of years of work throughout high school.
 The most successful college applicants avoid these three mistakes:

-Mistake #2: Neglect to consider appropriate college fit.
+Mistake #2: Neglecting to consider appropriate college fit

 Wise applicants’ initial lists might begin with colleges that family members or friends recommend but it doesn’t stop there.
 They apply to a range of schools that are a good fit for them – they include fallback and dream school options.
 They invest time to research which schools are the best fit for them on many levels (consider: size of student population, distance from home, financial obligations, academic interests, special programs, alumni ties).
 They use online resources to provide information and insight into the sorts of programs and activities available at a college.
 They schedule campus tours and reach out to college counselors whenever possible.
 They speak with current students and recent graduates.
 They ask their tour guides/hosts questions about how they selected a specific college and about experiences at the college that matched their expectations, as well as what they might do differently in hindsight.
 Successful applicants can articulate why each school they apply to is a good fit for them.

-Mistake #3: Take it easy in senior year.
+Mistake #3: Taking it easy during senior year.

 Applicants with the best chance of acceptance take a rigorous curriculum throughout high school, demonstrate an upward trend in academic demands, and maintain extracurricular involvement with increasing leadership responsibility.
 They don’t blow off senior year.
 Yes, of course they have fun, but they keep future goals in mind as well.
 They make sure to stay on top of assignments and prepare well for exams.

 Although this discussion seems logical, nonetheless, these are common oversights.
 Successful college applicants just don’t make these mistakes.
 How can you avoid these mistakes?
 By giving yourself enough time to create a careful, thoughtful application.